 - Make sure they have plenty to drink.
 If they have started eating solid food, offer lots of cool drinks, especially water.

-- Undressing your child to their nappy or underwear and covering them in a light cotton sheet can help them feel more cool and comfortable.
+- Undressing your child to their nappy or underwear then covering them in a light cotton sheet can help them feel more cool & comfortable

 How long will it last?